I know from experience what it’s like when your old dog won’t eat, and you’re willing to do and try anything!

 - Canned pumpkin

-Obviously there are so many more options, but I think this is a good start.
+There are many more options, but this is a good start.

-My hope is that you have found this advice helpful, and some of the options listed will have your dog eating better.
+I hope you have found this advice helpful, and some of the options listed will have your dog eating better.

-There are so many emotions when it comes to trying to get an old dog to eat, stress, anxiety, fear, worry…yes I have felt them all.
+There are so many emotions when trying to get an old dog to eat: stress, anxiety, fear, worry… Yes, I have felt them all.

 Don’t lose hope though.
-The chances are, using of the tips, tricks, and techniques above, you will be able to get your dog eating again.
+The chances are, using the tips, tricks, and techniques above, you will get your dog eating again.

-Have you figured out the reason for your dog’s lack of interest in eating?
+Have you figured out the reason your old dog won’t eat?
 What foods or tricks did you try that worked?
-Sharing helps others so please leave your comment below.
+Sharing helps others, so please leave your comment below.

 All good advice.
 Fortunately, my old guy (about 13) is a picky eater but still eats.
 Cheese solves everything.
 However, pancreatitis is a concern so I am watching fat content carefully.
 Freeze dried toppers are often high in fat.
 I’m looking for 10% or less fat content.